 “If [owners] find out that they can get some more money from people, it’s likely that the workforce will have to step up and work even harder...
 People would probably have to work on their days off, and we’re currently very short-staffed,” Gordon says

 One last thing: The rebate would apply to dine-in meals only, excluding the generally less risky options of takeout and delivery.
-(In Quebec, indoor dining now requires proof of full vaccination, which certainly minimizes the risks when respected, but doesn’t obliterate them.
+(In Quebec, indoor dining now requires proof of full vaccination, which certainly minimizes the risks when respected but doesn’t obliterate them.
 Meanwhile, takeout and delivery, which entail comparatively much quicker interactions, do not require a vaccine passport.)

-To be fair, O’Toole did specify in the press release that the scheme would only go into effect “once it is safe to do so,” though failed to provide details on how that moment would be determined.
+To be fair, O’Toole did specify in the press release that the scheme would only go into effect “once it is safe to do so,” though he failed to provide details on how that moment would be determined.

 When the UK launched a very similar scheme called “Eat Out to Help Out” in August last year, it spurred the sale of over 100 million restaurant meals, leading some to deem it a success.
 However, a study from the University of Warwick later revealed that it significantly accelerated the country’s second wave.
-Granted, this was in the earlier days of the pandemic; the situation in Canada today varies greatly thanks on the one hand to widespread vaccination and the introduction of vaccine passports, and on the other to the more transmissible delta variant that’s fuelling the country’s fourth wave.
+Granted, this was in the earlier days of the pandemic; the situation in Canada today varies greatly thanks, on the one hand, to widespread vaccination and the introduction of vaccine passports, and on the other, to the more transmissible delta variant that’s fuelling the country’s fourth wave.

 Until the government is prepared to address restaurant workers’ COVID-related concerns head-on, as well as long-term demands for job security, improved working conditions, and fair wages, Gordon says those who’ve exited the industry are unlikely to make a volte-face.
 A month-long rebate on dining could incentivize spending at certain businesses giving them a temporary boost, “but it’s not going to do much to bring workers back into the industry,” she says.
-“It really seems more like a coupon, than a permanent solution.”
+“It really seems more like a coupon than a permanent solution.”